Deep learning could discover new plant species hidden in centuries of herbarium data

 Machine learning techniques excel at doing a good-enough job quickly in situations where there’s lots of data to grind through.
 It turns out that’s a great fit for backlogs of plant samples at herbariums and other repositories around the world, which have millions of the things waiting to be digitized and identified — including some that may be new to science.

 There are thousands of such collections around the world housing some 350 million specimens like the ones shown.
-It’s suspected that hidden among them may be tens of thousands of new species — but the labor cost of manually going through all the samples to double-check them, modernize taxonomy, and so on is prohibitive.
+It’s suspected that hidden among them may be tens of thousands of new species — but the labor cost of manually going through all the samples to double-check them, modernize taxonomy and so on is prohibitive.

 Not only that, but the valuable info in these slowly vanishing temples to the plant kingdom needs to be modernized in order to be of use to an increasingly digital-first scientific community.